 While there are a lot of different CRM options to choose from, most of them will boast a core suite of features.

 The first of these is contact management.
-This is the baseline feature of every CRM software and the jewel in the crown of digital sales tools.
+This is the baseline feature of every CRM software and the jewel in the crown of digital sales methods and tools.
 At its core, it’s a database of contacts made by a sales team or potential leads provided by the marketing to sales pipeline through other initiatives such as email and content marketing initiatives.
 Once the information has been collected from all the integrated channels, it is sorted in a single source of truth so that people across departments can refer back to it when needed.
 This has the additional benefit of helping company employees keep their eyes on the big picture — the success of the business as a whole — rather than siloing themselves off into departmental factions.
 Unity is a powerful tool, and CRMs can help keep it strong.

 One of the most important aspects of winning new business for yourself and closing a sale is being able to talk intelligently to a new prospect.
-While this is par for the course in the day to day operations of a salesperson, it’s easy to have information fall through the cracks or become jumbled, particularly if you’re working in an organization that has a high volume of prospects or active marketing to sales pipeline.
+While this is par for the course in the day to day operations of a salesperson, it’s easy to have information fall through the cracks or become jumbled, particularly if you’re working in an organization that has a high volume of prospects or active marketing to the sales pipeline.

 CRM software helps keep the information straight and the sales flowing.
 By providing a single source of data at your fingertips, a salesperson will never be unsure of what to say or have angles of approach.
 For example, EngageBay’s all-in-one CRM solution has customizable call scripts that can help prompt salespeople on what to say in a new conversation as well as provide them with information to help them approach prospects with whom they might not be entirely comfortable.